averageflow/joes-warehouse/README.md

 ## Additional notes

 Some compromises were made during development to simplify certain aspects and make the project more portable and quicker to develop, namely:
+* The legacy files provided contain a data structure that is not ideal for the task at hand, and thus some workarounds had to be made in order to support them.
+This includes some choices to the database schema, as well as in the application's code.
 * The configuration file contains "secrets" which for a production-ready application should at the very least not be encrypted "on rest".
 Either the file should be encrypted in a certain fashion or the secrets should be obtained from a Vault (Hashicorp Vault comes to mind).
+* The database migrations were created by hand and this should be managed with any software of choice.
+I would personally suggest writing my own migration manager, as I have done in the past, or adapt to whatever is the company policy.
+This could also include rollbacks to the operations, so we could migrate up/down.